SKYWORTH Wins 4 Awards at CES 2019

 Article Rating:

-LAS VEGAS, Jan.
-10, 2019 /PRNewswire/ -- On January 8, 2019, CES 2019 exhibition opened on schedule.
-As the global elite in the household appliance industry, SKYWORTH has presented many advanced new products and technologies during CES and became a protagonist.
+As the global elite in the household appliance industry, SKYWORTH (00751.HK) has presented many advanced new products and technologies during CES 2019 and became the protagonist.

-At CES 2019, SKYWORTH has been awarded 2018-2019 Global CE Brands TOP 50, 2018-2019 TOP 10 CE Brands, and 2018-2019 Global TV Brands TOP 10.
+During CES 2019, SKYWORTH has been awarded 2018-2019 Global CE Brands TOP 50, 2018-2019 TOP 10 CE Brands, and 2018-2019 Global TV Brands TOP 10.
 SKYWORTH has earned recognition for its outstanding performance in the field of household appliances.
 SKYWORTH has also received 1 product award, the AI Smart Dual Ecosystem TV Experience Gold Award for 65S9A/XA9000.
-It supports both Google Assistant and Amazon Alexa, truly becoming the control center of the smart home.
-With a powerful PQ processor built-in, the TV can display the best image and create an extraordinary experience for audience.
+It supports Google Assistant and Amazon Alexa Skill which truly becomes the control center of the smart home.
+With powerful PQ Processor built-in, the TV can display the best image and create an extraordinary experience for audience.

-SKYWORTH has built partnerships with Google, Amazon, and other technology giants to establish the intelligent product ecosystem.
-Based on the global strategy of "Open, Share, Win-win", SKYWORTH will continue to focus on AI TV manufacturing to provide AIoT big screen intelligent solutions and the best products for their global consumers in the future.
+By far, SKYWORTH has built partnerships with Google, Amazon, and other technology giants to establish the intelligent product ecosystem.
+Based on the global strategy of “Open, Share, Win-win”, SKYWORTH will continue to focus on AI TV manufacturing to provide AIOT big screen intelligent solution and the best product to their global consumers in the future.

 Cloud is the motor for innovation and digital transformation.
 CIOs will run 25% of total application workloads in the cloud by the end of 2018, based on recent Morgan Stanley report.
 Having the right enterprise cloud strategy in place, often in a multi cloud environment, also helps companies become a more intelligent business.
 Companies that master this path have something in common: they create a culture of continuous innovation.
 In his presentation, Dilipkumar Khandelwal outlined the latest...